Head of Department

 You will also be assisted to improve your research skills as well as your overall IT and communication skills.

 You will lead sports activities and assess fitness levels of individuals who are aspiring towards excellence in sport.

 What topics will I study?

-This course is available as both a Subsidiary Diploma (equiv.
+This course is available as both an Certificate (equiv.
 1 A Level) and Diploma (equiv.
 2 A Levels).
-Topics for both options are outlined below:
+Units studied would be taken from the below selection: